Exercises After Ostomy Surgery: Level 1

 Overhead chest wall stretch and 4-8-8 breathing

-This stretch is a good way to loosen the muscles in your chest and help air move in and out of your lungs.
-This helps to increase the amount of oxygen in your whole body.
+This stretch loosens your chest muscles and helps air move in and out of your lungs.
+This can bring more oxygen into your whole body.

 1. You can do this exercise while lying down or standing.